L. J. Institute of Engineering and Technology: Lumina

 Lumina is annual inter-college cultural festival organized by students and alumni of the college.
 Activities like dance, music, drama and fashion show are celebrated with full joy.

 Agone

 Agone is annual sports festival organized by LJIET at LJ Campus.
 It is organized in April every year.

+Controversies

+In June 2023, approximately 60 engineering students were defrauded after paying ₹1,250 each for purported trainee engineer positions at a power generation company.
+The students made the payments via QR code after receiving links to job offers that turned out to be fraudulent.
+The university later filed a First Information Report (FIR) with the cybercrime branch.